 The Producers and the Danger of Laughing Too Quickly

 Spoiler note: This review discusses key moments in The Producers.
-Readers wishing to go in blind may prefer to return afterwards.

 Never, in all the years and all the shows I have seen, has a piece of theatre made me freeze.
 My face dropped.
 I understood exactly what the show was doing in that moment, aware of the irony of an audience being swept along by the comedy.
 I have kept returning to that reaction, wondering how many others felt it too, and how many simply moved on.

 Mel Brooks’ book and lyrics sit deliberately on the edge of absurdity.
 The characters are shallow by design, and you are not meant to like them.
-The show overwhelms with comedy, leaving little room to question what is happening until it has already happened.
+The production overwhelms with comedy, leaving little room to question what is happening until it has already happened.

 Everything builds towards Springtime for Hitler.

-This revival is technically assured and unapologetically confident.
+This revival is technically assured and confident.
 More importantly, it understands exactly how it operates.
 It invites complicity, delivers spectacle and lets laughter do the work.

 What remains is an unsettling clarity.

-Comedy can make almost anything palatable, provided it moves fast enough.
+Comedy can make almost anything palatable.

 The Producers knows this, exploits it, and leaves you to decide what to do with that knowledge.